 - 78% of job seekers say that ratings and reviews from those on the inside (employees) are influential when deciding where to work.

-We believe that that empowering your employees through content is one of the best ways to achieve alignment in your enterprise.
+Empowering your employees through content is one of the best ways to achieve alignment in your organization.
 It can mobilize your sales team with the right information, streamline your internal communications efforts, and help share your employer brand externally.